How To, Steel Sheds, Wooden Sheds

 On the flipside, wooden sheds need to go up on blocks.
 If you build a wooden shed flush to the grass / a concrete base, they can sit in pools of water – which in our climate might not dry up for weeks on end.
 This constant dampness can erode away at sheds, even ones that have had a pressure treatment applied.
 Sheds that begin to degrade are more exposed and open to letting in water.

 If you don’t want to look out at your lovely shed and see it letting in rain, make sure to take heed of our words.
-Otherwise, your shed should sit for decades without letting in rainwater.
+If you do, your shed should sit for decades without letting in rainwater.
 Oh and before we go there are some:

 Obvious Exceptions